Division of Property Attorneys in Greenville, South Carolina

-Division of property in divorce can be one of the most complicated parts of ending a marriage.
+Division of property in a divorce can be one of the most complicated parts of ending a marriage.
 Ownership suddenly becomes a big issue.
 Is the property marital or nonmarital?
 If I owned it before we got married, do we both own it now?
 The lawyers at Temple & Mann in Greenville can help.
 We'll find ways to resolve the issues.

-Marital, Nonmarital And Transmuted Property
+Marital, Nonmarital & Transmuted Property

 Property acquired during the marriage is marital property regardless of whose name is on the deed or sales agreement or who paid for it.
 Property that you owned before you were married may be considered nonmarital property if you did not do anything to transmute the property.
 If, however, you had $100 in a savings account, put it in another account and added your wife's name to it, the property becomes "transmuted" or transformed into marital property.
 Annuities and life insurance are often transmuted.

 South Carolina statutes list several factors that the court looks at when making property division decisions.
 The overriding factor is how each spouse contributed to the acquisition and maintenance of assets.
-For example, one spouse made the mortgage payments on the house and the other made an indirect contribution by taking care of the children, keeping the finance records and hosting parties for business associates.
+For example, one spouse made the mortgage payments on the house and the other made an indirect contribution by taking care of the children, keeping the financial records and hosting parties for business associates.
 A Greenville property division lawyer can help you untangle the knots.

 Don't Lose Your Retirement Benefits